HX2003/tinyqv-pulse-transmitter/docs/info.md

 }
 ```

-#### [Extra Example] Driving Serial Devices like the 74HC595 Shift Register / SPI Mode 0 Devices
+#### [Extra Experimental Example] Driving Serial Devices like the 74HC595 Shift Register / SPI Mode 0/2 Devices
-While the pulse transmitter peripheral is only single channel, signals like the carrier output is exposed.
-Since both the carrier timer and the program counter uses the same clock, in some scenarios, the carrier output may be repurposed as a clock signal for the 74HC595 Shift Register.
+While the pulse transmitter peripheral is only single channel, signals like the `symbol_toggle_or_idle_output` and `carrier_or_zero_output` is exposed.
+The `symbol_toggle_or_idle_output` signal can be used as a clock signal for the 74HC595 Shift Register.
 The serial data in the program data memory can streamed out.
 In this example, you should expect the 8 shift register outputs to count in a binary sequence.

 ![74HC595 Timing Diagram](11_pulse_transmitter_74HC595.drawio.svg)